New England Quilt Tour

 Credit: The Morse Farm (Facebook)

-Breakfast then check out and take the short drive to Morse Farm Maple Sugar Works just outside Montpelier, the capital of Vermont.
-See how maple syrup is processed and enjoy the free samples.
+Travel through the spectacular White Mountains along the Kancamagus, one of the most scenic highways in America.
+Make a stop for a easy 1/2 mile hike to Sabbaday Falls.
+Continue on to Montpelier a picturesque New England town and the capital of Vermont and visit the Morse Farm Maple Sugar Works – see how maple syrup is processed and enjoy the free samples.
 Continue via I-89 to Burlington and arrive at the Shelburne Museum, a large complex of galleries and 25 historic structures spread over 45 acres.
-The museum’s quilt collection is considered the largest & finest in the U.S., known internationally for its exceptional artistic quality.This visit is one of the major highlights of your tour.
+The museum’s quilt collection is known internationally for its exceptional artistic quality.This visit is one of the major highlights of your tour.
 Spend the remainder of the day at the museum including a guided tour of the quilt collection.
 After visiting the quilt galleries continue on to explore the many other collections the museum has to offer; a textile gallery; hooked rugs, fabrics; embroidery and American Folk Art.
 Lunch at the cafe where you can order sandwiches, soups and snacks.
-The Quality Inn Shelburne will be your overnight accommodation.
+Depart late afternoon for Rutland, Vt and overnight at the Holiday Inn – Rutland.
 (B)

-After breakfast depart early (7:30am) for the hours drive to Weston (VT)for a visit to The Vermont Country Store.
+After breakfast depart early (7:30am) for the drive to Weston (VT)for a visit to The Vermont Country Store.
 The store offers a journey into the “general store of yesteryear” offering brands from the past…such a fun place to shop!
 Continue to Canterbury Shaker Village (NH).
 A guided tour will explain how the Shakers lived a nearly monastic lifestyle that stressed pacifism, communal ownership, celibacy, gender equality, industriousness and plain, simple living.
 You will see 25 restored, original buildings and learn how the Shakers lived, worked and worshiped.
-You will have time for lunch and shopping in the museum store.

 Your next stop is the village of Henniker for a visit to Quilted Threads, called a “Quilter’s Dream.”
 Within the walls of a converted farm house and barn – shoppers find the most carefully selected materials for all their quilting needs.
 After your visit its a must to see the beautiful covered bridge in Henniker for photos.
 Enjoy!
-The final phase of today’s journey takes us east through some more New England back roads, through Portsmouth and to the Atlantic Ocean.
-Arrive in Ogunquit and check in for your last two nights at the Admirals Inn.
+The final phase of today’s journey takes us east towards Portsmouth and to the Atlantic Ocean.
+Arrive in Ogunquit and check in for your last three nights at the Admirals Inn.
 The inn is just steps from the shops, restaurants the rocky coastline and “the beach” which have made the area a famous vacation destination.
 (B)

 Any tour should be well balanced to include ample leisure time for shopping or a walk on the beach.
 Today you’ll want to explore this cozy, turn-of-the-century village whose streets are lined with white clapboard cottages and picket fences.
 Shore Road leads to Perkins Cove, a quaint working harbor with a footbridge spanning its entrance.
 Perkins Cove offers specialty shops, waterfront restaurants and art galleries.
 (B)